hakanatesli/hakanatesli/README.md

 ### Hi there, I'm Hakan 👋

-## I'm a Data Scientist at Metric Yazılım Danışmanlık!!
+## I'm a Data Scientist at Hepsiburada!!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Contribute to Open Source projects